Thank you for how you Serve!

 Vine Maple Place is always in need.
 To see their most current needs please see their website at Vine Maple Place – Ending Homelessness in South King County

-Drop-off Locations: Kent & Maple Valley, 9:00 a.m. – 5:00 p.m.
+Drop-off Locations: Kent & Maple Valley, 9:00 a.m. – 5:00 p.m, or Cornerstone UMC, Tue-Thur 9:00 a.m.- 3:30p.m.

 Questions?
 Lisa O’Leary – Lisao@vinemapleplace.org | 425-432-2119 x104